ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

   JimsHouse
 </pre>

 Use the down arrow key to highlight the SSID for the Wi-Fi network you want to connect to and press <kbd>Enter</kbd>.
-You should be prompted to identify the seurity protocol (e.g. WPA2, WPA, WEP, Unsecured).
+You should be prompted to identify the security protocol (e.g. WPA2, WPA, WEP, Unsecured).
 Choose the correct option for your Wi-Fi network and press <kbd>Enter</kbd>, then enter the Wi-Fi network password when prompted.

 <pre>
   c:\Development\gh\IoTLabs>particle serial wifi